hy-tsoha/tsohacheck/README.md

 Script will:

-- clone all repos listed in repolist
+- clone all public repos listed in repolist (cloning will fail for repo if it requires login)
 - run some checks for extra files
 - run pylint